-Client Focus: The Importance of Staying Invested During Volatile Markets
+How to Support Clients in Staying Invested During Volatile Markets

 Over the past century, financial markets have experienced various periods of significant volatility—resulting in both losses and gains for investors.
 As a financial professional, you know the value of staying invested during volatile markets, particularly for clients who are investing for the long term.

 Volatile periods are a time when clients are eager to hear from you to get an explanation and to receive some guidance on what they should do.
 Most clients are not looking for technical analysis of what is going on in the markets.
-Instead, they want reassurance that they are on the right track.
+Instead, they want reassurance that they’re on the right track.

 As you discuss market volatility, tell your clients that corrections are a normal and healthy part of market cycles.
 Point to historical data that shows the frequency of similar events.

 The U.S. is no stranger to market fluctuations—or to the impacts of massive market shifts.
-The most well-known example is the Great Depression of the 1930s, when plunging prices precipitated a national crisis.
+The most well-known example is the Great Depression of the 1930s, when plunging prices caused a national crisis.
 Before that market drop, however, the U.S. enjoyed a decade of rapid financial growth.
 This period, known as “the roaring twenties,” was filled with technological advancements, increased industrial production and easy access to credit for investors who had survived both the first World War and the worldwide influenza epidemic of 1918.
 This influx of money and buoyant atmosphere led to a speculative frenzy in the market…which corrected sharply with the market crash of 1929.

 Another key period of market volatility took place in the 1980s and 1990s, when investors saw the rise of technology companies.
 This served to drive prices up very quickly, particularly in the tech sector but also in supporting business sectors.
 After several years of prosperity—and due in part to a marked lack of enforcement of credit and borrowing practices—the U.S. and world experienced the housing crisis of 2008.
 The market dropped swiftly, financial institutions faced severe liquidity issues and housing prices plummeted.